ismanf/golang-design-patterns/README.md

 ### Composition
 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+### Adapter
+Convert the interfac e of a class into another interface clients expect.
+Adapter lets classes work together that couldn' t otherwise because of incompatible interfaces.

 ## Behavioral patterns
 Behavioral patterns are concerned with algorithms and the assignment of responsibilities